 With the support of eco – Association of the Internet Industry, SpaceNet AG wants to put an end to blanket data retention.
 With this in mind, the company had already filed a lawsuit against the act at the Administrative Court in Cologne in 2016.
 In September 2019, the German Federal Administrative Court submitted several fundamental questions to the European Court of Justice (ECJ) for clarification.

-Now, on 13 September 2021, the European Court of Justice will hear oral arguments on whether Germany’s obligation to retain traffic and location data without cause and on across the board is in accordance with Union law – including the EU Charter of Fundamental Rights.
+Now, on 13 September 2021, the European Court of Justice will hear oral arguments on whether Germany’s obligation to retain traffic and location data without cause and across the board is in accordance with Union law – including the EU Charter of Fundamental Rights.
 The Advocate General will deliver his opinion on the basis of the oral hearing.
 The ECJ ruling will then follow a few months later.

 Oliver Süme, Chair of the Board of eco – Association of the Internet Industry